pubkey/rxdb/orga/before-next-major.md

-## RxStorage: Add RxStorage.info() which also calls parents
+## RxStorage: Add RxStorage.info() [DONE]

-HAving an .info() method helps in debugging stuff and sending reports on problems etc.
+Having an .info() method helps in debugging stuff and sending reports on problems etc.
+Also used to count total documents etc for the state of the migration/replication.
+Can be augmented in the future.

 ## Skip responding full document data on bulkWrites (only in all happy case)